-The employees of the Foundation's Accounting Office are employed by the University and report to the Associate Vice President for Budget Planning and Financial Services in the Division of Finance and Administration.
+The employees of the Foundation's Accounting Office are employed by the University and report to the Assistant Vice President and Controller in the Division of Finance and Administration.
 In May of 2004, the Foundation and University signed an operating agreement outlining the duties and responsibilities of the Foundation Accounting Office and detailing the University's operational oversight.
-Since July 1, 2007, the University has provided funding for the accounting staff salaries which is included in administrative expenses in the accompanying statement of activities.
+Since July 1, 2007, the University has provided funding for the accounting staff salaries which are included in administrative expenses in the accompanying statement of activities.